linkml/linkml/tests/output/docs/inapplicable.md

 # Slot: inapplicable

-true means that the slot must not be present
+true means that values for this slot must not be present

 URI: [linkml:inapplicable](https://w3id.org/linkml/inapplicable)